frePPLe/frepple/doc/user-guide/model-reference/parameters.rst

                                                      the forecasting method.
-The forecast error in these bucket isn't counted. forecast.SmapeAlfa                                   Specifies how the sMAPE forecast error is weighted for different time buckets. inventoryplanning.calendar                           Name of a calendar model to define the granularity of the time buckets for inventory planning. inventoryplanning.fixed_order_cost                   Holding cost percentage to compute economic reorder quantity.
+The forecast error in these bucket isn't counted. forecast.SmapeAlfa                                   Specifies how the sMAPE forecast error is weighted for different time buckets. inventoryplanning.average_window_duration            The number of days used to average the demand to limit ROQ and safety stock variability over periods.
+Default value : 180 inventoryplanning.calendar                           Name of a calendar model to define the granularity of the time buckets for inventory planning. inventoryplanning.fixed_order_cost                   Holding cost percentage to compute economic reorder quantity.